Our research is editorially independent but we may earn a commission for purchases made through our links.

 Canada is renowned for offering some of the best skiing in the world.
 You’re guaranteed snow, epic terrain and jaw-dropping scenery.
 In many places, you won’t have to worry about long lift lines either.
 No matter where you go, you’re bound to have a great time on the slopes, but these resorts are considered the best of the best.

-Whistler was the site of the 2010 Winter Olympic Games and is often named not only the best ski resort in Canada but one of the best in the world.
+Whistler Blackcomb was the site of the 2010 Winter Olympic Games and is often named not only the best ski resort in Canada but one of the best in the world.
 In fact, Whistler Blackcomb is visited by more skiers in North America than any other resort and it’s often named among the world’s top ski resorts.
 There are two mountains, Whistler and Blackcomb, which are linked by the Peak 2 Peak gondola providing access to everything from beginner to expert terrain across nearly 8,200 acres.
-There are 200 marked trails, bowls and glade zones, and a day of skiing, the resort’s village offers a ton of things to do, almost like a city of its own.
+There are 200 marked trails, bowls and glade zones, and the resort’s village offers a ton of things to do, almost like a small city of its own.
 Visitors will find countless eateries, bars and shops along with an outdoor skating rink, tubing park and cinema.

 Banff National Park is an exciting destination that hosts three ski resorts, all spread along the continental divide.
-Sunshine Village is Canada’s highest elevation resort famous for hosting some of the highest above-the-treeline terrain.
+Banff Sunshine Village is Canada’s highest elevation resort famous for hosting some of the highest above-the-treeline terrain.
 For extreme skiers, it’s truly hard to beat, with challenging slopes like Delirium Dive that attract thrill-seeks from across the globe.
 It’s even been ranked among the most extreme runs on the planet and requires both avalanche gear and a buddy.
 The Southside Chutes on Goats Eye Mountain are ideal for those looking to tackle their first double black.
-Plus, the drive from Banff to the top of the Sunshine Village Gondola will allow you to take in some of the world’s most breathtaking scenery, including views across the Vermillion Lakes, where herds of elk can usually be spotted.
+Plus, the drive from Banff to the Sunshine Village will allow you to take in some of the world’s most breathtaking scenery, including views across the Vermilion Lakes, where herds of elk can usually be spotted.

 In Northeast Canada, Mont Tremblant is the place to go.
 Located just 80 miles north of Montreal, this picturesque resort offers a storybook feel and epic powder for skiing.
 It’s frequently compared to European ski towns with its unique Quebecois culture while also providing access to four mountains and 665 acres of skiable terrain.
 There are over 2,000 feet of vertical drop, including Quebec’s steepest run, with something for everyone, including the experts.
 The walkable village offers a great apres-ski scene too, with a wide range of tasty international fare.
 You’ll find lots of other activities to take part in if you’re looking for something different, from snowmobiling to ice climbing.